bradyhouse/house/fiddles/aws/ec2/ec2-s3-regions-lab.md

 74. Select the `IAMEC2-Instance` instance
 75. Click `Actions > Instance State > Terminate`
 76. In the `Terminate Instances` pop-up click the `Yes, Terminate` button
+77. Under `Services > Storage` click `S3`
+78. Delete the 3 buckets created as part of this lab

 ## Exam Tips